Start your little one’s journey into solid foods the right way with our 6 months Baby Food Chart! Includes healthy and nutritious Indian recipes too!

 Day 3 – Increase to 3 tablespoons of Apple Puree twice a day.

-Day 5 – Increase to 2 tablespoon of carrot juice or carrot puree twice a day.
+Day 5 – Increase to 2 tablespoons of carrot puree twice a day.

-Day 6 – Increase to 3 tablespoon of carrot juice or carrot puree twice a day.
+Day 6 – Increase to 3 tablespoons of carrot puree twice a day.

-Day 7 – Go with apple puree in the morning and carrot juice or carrot puree in the evening.
+Day 7 – Go with apple puree in the morning and carrot puree in the evening.

 Now that your baby has gotten used to a texture other than that of milk, you can continue with two solid meals a day.
-The recommended feeding schedule for 6 month old babies is 11:00 AM and 3:00 PM, but you can adjust it to your baby’s liking.
+The recommended feeding schedule for 6 month old babies is somewhere during mid morning and early afternoon ,around 3:00 PM, but you can adjust it to your baby’s liking.
 You can find the recipes mentioned in the chart by clicking on the links below.

 Continue with the same timings as earlier, with two solid meals per day.
 You can introduce some new grains, fruit and vegetables this week.
 Get the recipes of the dishes in the chart by clicking on the links below.